-- Cannot be determined due to low abundance
+\- Cannot be determined due to low abundance

-Silver Perch were historically abundant throughout Gunbower Creek, while Trout Cod were rare this far down the Murray River system.
+Silver Perch were historically abundant throughout Gunbower Creek, while Trout Cod were rare downstream of Torrumbarry on the Murray River system.
 Both of these species have experienced dramatic declines across their range.
-The Yarrawonga population of Trout Cod was shown to have extended downstream from Barmah to Gunbower Island in 20121.
-Trout Cod were then captured in 2014, with NFRC sampling detecting this species in four of the five sampling years from 2017, although in low densities.
+The Yarrawonga population of Trout Cod was shown to have extended downstream from Barmah to Gunbower Island in 2012.
+Trout Cod were then captured in 2014, with NFRC sampling detecting this species in six of the seven sampling years from 2017, although in low densities.
 Silver Perch are also present in low densities.
 Overall, the Gunbower Creek appears to be maintaining healthy populations of Golden Perch and particularly Murray Cod.